-The institute will examine how the experience of transnational immigration has been represented through literary and theatrical texts.
-Institute faculty are nationally and internationally renowned for their scholarship and artistic work at the intersection of immigration and the literary or theatrical arts.
+The institute examines how the experience of transnational immigration to California has been represented through literary and historical texts.
+Institute faculty are nationally and internationally renowned for their scholarship and artistic work at the intersection of immigration, history, and the literary and theatrical arts.

 Institute faculty include:

-- Maxine Hong Kingston (author of Woman Warrior)
+- Maxine Hong Kingston (Author of The Woman Warrior)

 - Kinan Valdez (El Teatro Campesino)

 - Ricco Villanueva Siasoco (Author and Educator, Urban School of San Francisco)